leaanthony/spinner/README.md

 ### New Spinner

-Spinners are created using New(), which takes a message to display.
+Spinners are created using New(message string), which takes a message to display.

 ```
   myspinner := spinner.New("Processing images")